Atomic orbital: Shapes of orbitals

-Nodal planes and nodal spheres are surfaces on which the probability density vanishes.
-The number of nodal surfaces is controlled by the quantum numbers n and ℓ.
-An orbital with azimuthal quantum number ℓ has ℓ radial nodal planes passing through the origin.
-For example, the s orbitals (ℓ = 0) are spherically symmetric and have no nodal planes, whereas the p orbitals (ℓ = 1) have a single nodal plane between the lobes.
+Nodal planes, cones and spheres are surfaces on which the probability density vanishes.
+The type of nodal surface is controlled by quantum numbers.
+A standing wave orbital with azimuthal quantum number ℓ has ℓ nodal cones or planes passing through the origin.
+For example, s orbitals (ℓ = 0) are spherically symmetric and have no nodal planes nor cones whereas the p orbitals (ℓ = 1) have a single nodal plane between the lobes and an m = 0 d orbital has 2 symmetrical nodal cones.
 The number of nodal spheres equals n−ℓ−1, consistent with the restriction ℓ ≤ n−1 on the quantum numbers.
 The principal quantum number controls the total number of nodal surfaces which is n−1.
-Loosely speaking, n is energy, ℓ is analogous to eccentricity, and m is orientation.
+Loosely speaking, in the case of standing wave orbitals, n is energy, ℓ is analogous to eccentricity and m is orientation.

 In general, n determines size and energy of the orbital for a given nucleus; as n increases, the size of the orbital increases.
 The higher nuclear charge Z of heavier elements causes their orbitals to contract by comparison to lighter ones, so that the size of the atom remains very roughly constant, even as the number of electrons increases.

 Experimentally imaged 1s and 2p core-electron orbitals of Sr, including the effects of atomic thermal vibration and excitation broadening, retrieved from energy dispersive x-ray spectroscopy (EDX) in scanning transmission electron microscopy (STEM).

 Also in general terms, ℓ determines an orbital's shape, and m_{ℓ} its orientation.
 However, since some orbitals are described by equations in complex numbers, the shape sometimes depends on m_{ℓ} also.
 Together, the whole set of orbitals for a given ℓ and n fill space as symmetrically as possible, though with increasingly complex sets of lobes and nodes.

 The single s orbitals ($\ell=0$) are shaped like spheres.
 For n = 1 it is roughly a solid ball (densest at center and fades outward exponentially), but for n ≥ 2, each single s orbital is made of spherically symmetric surfaces which are nested shells (i.e., the "wave-structure" is radial, following a sinusoidal radial component as well).
 See illustration of a cross-section of these nested shells, at right.
 The s orbitals for all n numbers are the only orbitals with an anti-node (a region of high wave function density) at the center of the nucleus.
 All other orbitals (p, d, f, etc.) have angular momentum, and thus avoid the nucleus (having a wave node at the nucleus).
 Recently, there has been an effort to experimentally image the 1s and 2p orbitals in a SrTiO_{3} crystal using scanning transmission electron microscopy with energy dispersive x-ray spectroscopy.
 Because the imaging was conducted using an electron beam, Coulombic beam-orbital interaction that is often termed as the impact parameter effect is included in the outcome (see the figure at right).